Sydney-Informatics-Hub/Somatic-ShortV/README.md

 * Common biallelic variants from the ExAC dataset (containing 60,706 exomes), lifted to the hg38 reference genome in `../Reference/gatk-best-practices/somatic-hg38/small_exac_common_3.hg38.vcf.gz`
 * Common biallelic variants from gnomAD (76,156 whole genomes) mapped to hg38 in `../Reference/gatk-best-practices/somatic-hg38/af-only-gnomad.common_biallelic.hg38.vcf.gz`.
 This was created using the optional `SelectVariants` tool in the `gatk4_selectvariants.pbs` script.

+Due to the vast difference in number of loci between these two public resources, the methodology has been updated to enable use of the `af-only-gnomad.common_biallelic.hg38.vcf.gz` on NCI Gadi.
+Issues running GetPileupSummaries using this VCF can be read about [here](https://github.com/Sydney-Informatics-Hub/Somatic-ShortV/issues/15) and [here](https://gatk.broadinstitute.org/hc/en-us/community/posts/4410487754779-GetPileupSummaries-Error-java-lang-OutOfMemoryError-Java-heap-space).
+So, the resource you choose to use for this step in the workflow ("small_exac" or "gnomad") will dictate which scripts (which processing methodology) you use for this step.

 Optionally, you can generate your own common biallelic variant resource.
+If so, please compare the number of loci in your VCF to the above two public resources, and use the script set that best matches the size of your resource.

 ### 0. Optional: Create common biallelic variant resources